Main page content

 6.7 determination of whether specific agency-wide goals are appropriate under the Disparity Study;

-6.8 inclusion of supplemental summary providing a more comprehensive representation of institution good faith efforts, as prescribed by TPASS, in semiannual and annual program reporting; and
+6.8 inclusion of supplemental summary providing a more comprehensive representation of institution good faith efforts, as prescribed by the Statewide Procurement Division, in semiannual and annual program reporting; and

 6.9 identification of potential subcontracting opportunities in all contracts and requirement for a HUB subcontracting plan for contracts of $100,000 or more, where such opportunities exist.